stellHex/stape/README.md

 ```
 If a pointer at spot A moves rightwards along the tape, it can't pass the staples (`[]`), and will treat the loop as if it were a single cell (even though it looks like 2 in the diagram, and in programs).
 If a pointer at spot B moves to the right, it can't pass the staples (`][`), and will end up passing over the cell of the staples and repeating what it just did--so the "loops of paper" also serve as actual loops for control flow.
 The loops never "go the other way"; that would waste staples, and interpreters who waste staples lose stapler privileges.

 Every stapled loop has exactly one DP.
-The active DP is the one in the same loop as the IP, and it only moves when the DP moves.
+The active DP is the one in the same loop as the IP, and it only moves when the IP moves.
 When a loop is stapled, its DP is created at its `][` cell.
 When a loop is unstapled, its DP is destroyed.

 ### Program